jamesmb80/gemba/FIXES.md

 - Monitor PDF functionality with real user documents
 - Consider adding automated linting/formatting to prevent future cruft
 - Implement proper testing for PDF functionality

 ---

+## 2024-07-01 - Dev Servers Restart - ATTEMPTED ⏳

+**Problem:** Need to ensure all development servers (Supabase, Playwright, etc.) are running fresh instances to avoid stale state or port conflicts.
+**Root Cause:** Dev servers may have stale processes, port conflicts, or require a restart after config/code changes.
+**Attempted Solution:** Plan to kill all running dev server processes (Supabase, Playwright, and any others found), then restart them using the commands/configs in `.mcp.json`.
+**Reasoning:** Restarting all dev servers ensures a clean development environment and applies any recent changes.
+**Code Changes:** No code changes; process management only.
+**Testing Steps:**
+1. Identify and kill all running dev server processes (Supabase, Playwright, etc.).
+2. Restart each dev server using the appropriate command from `.mcp.json`.
+3. Verify that each server starts successfully and is accessible.
+**Outcome:** [TO BE UPDATED]
+**Side Effects:** [TO BE UPDATED]
+**Lessons Learned:** [TO BE UPDATED]
+**Next Steps:** [TO BE UPDATED]

+---